okta/odyssey/packages/docs/components/button.md

 <Description>

 This is ideal for a secondary actions to compliment the Primary Button.
-Like the Primary Button, use this button sparingly to provide focus to the user.
+Like the Primary Button, use this Button sparingly to provide focus to the user.

 </Description>